 Harnessing high-tech tools to help change stroke outcomes

 Today, the most common treatment for ischemic stroke is to administer a medication through an IV in the arm.
 The drug works to dissolve clots that block blood flow to brain arteries.
 But many people don’t arrive at the ER in time or they have a symptom or other medical condition that prevents them from getting this treatment, and sometimes the clots themselves can be too big for the medication to be effective, says Michael Gilvarry, General Manager at Cerenovus Galway.
-In these cases, patients need a mechanical thrombectomy; the surgical procedure involves inserting a clot-removing device into the artery.
+In these cases, patients need a mechanical thrombectomy; this surgical procedure involves inserting a clot-removing device into the artery.

 “No two clots are alike—they can have a variety of compositions and properties, which is why they respond so differently to treatment,” explains Gilvarry.
 “Some are tough, like chewing gum, making them very difficult to remove.
 Others are so soft they can fragment easily, which makes them more likely to embolize.”
-Cerenovus—which was launched by Johnson & Johnson in 2017 to advance the treatment of both ischemic and hemorrhagic stroke—has studied over 500 patient clots as part of the Excellent Registry and recreated different ones in benchtop experiments so that they can better understand which procedures and techniques are most effective to remove clots.
+Cerenovus—which was launched by Johnson & Johnson in 2017 to advance the treatment of both ischemic and hemorrhagic stroke—has studied over 500 patient clots as part of the Excellent Registry and recreated different ones in benchtop experiments to better understand which procedures and techniques are most effective to remove clots.

 Cerenovus has three devices that help doctors successfully remove clots:

 Gilvarry recalls meeting with a 38-year-old woman who had the procedure done with the Embotrap device after a stroke.
 “Right before the procedure started, she couldn’t even raise or squeeze her hand,” he says.
 “By the end of the procedure, which lasted around 20 minutes, she had full use of her arms and hands again.”
-While results vary from patient to patient, this experience left a memorable impression and reaffirms why his work is so important for patients.
+While results vary from patient to patient, this experience left a memorable impression and reaffirmed why his work is so important for patients.

 The treatment for hemorrhagic stroke differs from that of an ischemic stroke.
 Rather than remove a clot, the goal is to prevent the aneurysm from rupturing and causing a brain bleed, or prevent re-rupturing from an aneurysm that has already bled.
 Until the 1990s, doctors did this by placing a clamp at the base of the aneurysm, or burst blood vessel, to prevent further bleeding.
 But it’s major surgery and requires putting a patient under general anesthesia.